Alphish/gm-community-toolbox/Docs Generator/datafiles/Reference/ArrayUtils_Basics.stub.md

 @func <array_clone>

+Creates a clone of the given array.
+The clone may be shallow (items are same between arrays) or deep (nested items are cloned, too).

+When deep cloning, recursive references should be mirrored - if a structure refers to itself directly or through one of its nested item, then the corresponding clone should refer to itself through the same path.

 @section Example

 The following code clones commands to be processed from a dialogue branch.
 Because the array is cloned, the dialogue system can remove items from the remaining commands without destroying the original branch.